skrysmanski/blogtext/readme.txt

 = 0.9.2 =
 * Fixed problem where the id of an attachment could not be determined in some cases.
 In these cases the attachment would not display correctly.
+* Fix image info: Now also recognizes Exif JPEG images
+* Added some regression tests to avoid/reduce conversion errors when modifying BlogText's sources. (only in developer version obtained from BitBucket)

 = 0.9.1.2 =
 * Fixed RSS rendering